asrouji/hackerchat-demo/README.md

 # HackerChat Demo

-A Vite + Supabase demo for LMUHacks 2025!
+A real-time chat application demo built with Supabase + Vite + TypeScript for LMUHacks 2025! 🎉 This demo shows how to create a collaborative chat platform where users can authenticate with GitHub and participate in a group discussion.

 ## Supabase Project Setup